hareekrishnas/Hareekrishna-Portfolio-Project/doc/01-component-brainstorming/01-component-brainstorming.md

 concept of interest rates.
 My career goals include potentially being a game designer or someone that creates data visualizations relating to the Finance industry.
-With this in mind, I would like to create something with spells or maybe a bank loan component for this specific portfolio project.
+With this in mind, I would like to create something with spells or maybe counting component for this specific portfolio project.

 ## Assignment